andrea-gasparini/nlp-word-sense-disambiguation-wic-data/README.md

 For further information, you can read the detailed [report](report.pdf) or take a look at the [presentation slides](presentation.pdf) (pages 19-24).

+This project has been developed during the A.Y.
+2020-2021 for the [Natural Language Processing](http://naviglinlp.blogspot.com/2021/) course @ Sapienza University of Rome.

 ## Checkpoints

 - [GlossBERT 15% SemCor](https://drive.google.com/file/d/11zHM8UAFzBQhXfSQV_QKeDrNOpflRzGf/view?usp=sharing) (WSD: 60,10 | WiC: 68,04)